 A multiple-choice exam consisting of 110 questions, which will assess basic knowledge of employment and workplace law in Ontario.
 For more information on the CHRP Employment Law Exam, including the next exam date, click here.

 Job Ready Program

 The Job Ready Program is an online course designed to assist registrants with their transition into the workplace including training around professionalism and ethics.
 For detailed information on the course and its content, click here.

 To maintain your CHRP designation, professionals must:

-- Maintain continuous membership with HRPA that is in good standing, which includes agreeing to abide by the Registered Human Resources Professionals Act, 2013, HRPA’s By-Laws, HRPA’s Rules of Professional Conduct, and any other professional guidance issued or amended by HRPA from time to time.
+- Maintain continuous membership with HRPA that is in good standing, which includes agreeing to abide by the Registered Human Resources Professionals Act, 2013, HRPA’s By-Laws, HRPA’s Code of Ethics and Rules of Professional Conduct, and any other professional guidance issued or amended by HRPA from time to time.

 Salary Data for CHRP Designation